issue

 Minn.
 Stat. sec.
 346.35 - 346.44 Pet and Companion Animal Welfare Act

 Some pet stores may also be licensed by the federal government under the Animal Welfare Act (AWA), administered by the United States Department of Agriculture (USDA).
 If the pet store chooses to sell certain exotic animals, such as hedgehogs, sugar gliders, and other specified animals, then they would be required to obtain a federal license and be inspected.
 As an example, a pet store in Roseville, MN (now closed), had a USDA license on and off for many years.
-A recent USDA inspection report documented multiple violations of the AWA by this store, citing lack of veterinary care including hamsters with all eyes missing, a gerbil with bloody discharge, a Bichon who was hacking and coughing, and other items.
+A USDA inspection report documented multiple violations of the AWA by this store, citing lack of veterinary care including hamsters with all eyes missing, a gerbil with bloody discharge, a Bichon who was hacking and coughing, and other items.

 Link to USDA inspection reports: April 2016 USDA Inspection